sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 ```
 <img src="assets/horizonalline.png" width="800"/>

-**2: These two lines imports the panda and NumPy packages which provides a gcd function that we will use to calculate the GCD.
+**2: These two lines imports the panda and NumPy packages.
+NumPy provides a gcd function that we will use to calculate the GCD.
+Pandas will do the data manipulation in Snowflake.
 While we already have them installed in our local environment, they are not going to exist on our Snowpark instance for this UDF unless we specify to import it when the UDF is defined.**
 ```plaintext
 import pandas
 import numpy